Product, CX, and Brand

-After rebranding Keap, I led a group of 6 people representing Analytics, Sales, Product, CX, Customer Success, and Brand to get customers to value faster and experience the brand promise.
+After rebranding Keap, I led a group of 6 people representing Analytics, Sales, Product, CX, Customer Success, and Brand to get customers to value faster and experience the newly created brand promise.

 tigerteam.png